Healogics Data Privacy and Protection Policy

 (Adequate, relevant and limited to what is necessary in relation to the purposes for which it is Processed)

-- You may only collect and/or Process Personal Data when performing your job duties requires it and not for any reason unrelated to your job duties.
+- You may only collect and/or Process Personal Information when performing your job duties requires it and not for any reason unrelated to your job duties.

-- DO NOT collect excessive data - any Personal Data collected should be adequate, relevant and only for the intended purposes.
+- DO NOT collect excessive data - any Personal Information collected should be adequate, relevant and only for the intended purposes.

 (Accurate and kept up to date)

-- You must ensure that the Personal Data you use and hold is accurate, complete, kept up to date and relevant to the purpose for which you collected it.
+- You must ensure that the Personal Information you use and hold is accurate, complete, kept up to date and relevant to the purpose for which you collected it.

 - You must check the accuracy of any Personal Data at the point of collection and at regular intervals afterwards.